-Depending on the region’s local needs, the NSW Government may look to activate land to ensure positive social and economic outcomes in the Special Activation Precinct.
-For example, some types of agribusiness need to be a minimum distance from each other to ensure safety and the high-quality standards regional NSW is famous for.
+Depending on the region’s local needs, the NSW Government may look to activate land to ensure positive social and economic outcomes in the SAP.
+For example, some types of agribusiness need to be a minimum distance from each other to ensure safety and the high-quality standards that regional NSW is famous for.
 The NSW Government will identify these needs and invest in developments as needed.

 5. Business concierge

-The NSW Government has established a customer-based service to help businesses set-up and thrive in the Special Activation Precincts.
+The NSW Government has established a customer-based service to help businesses set-up and thrive in the SAPs.
 The business concierge service will assist business owners and investors by:

-The NSW Government is making it easier for businesses to move to regional NSW, offering financial incentives for companies that will relocate to Special Activation Precincts — the first of these are in Parkes and Wagga Wagga — with more to be announced in 2019.
+The NSW Government is making it easier for businesses to move to regional NSW, offering financial incentives for companies that will relocate to SAPs.

 Relocation grants of up to $10,000 per worker are also available to help attract skilled employees to regional NSW businesses.
 These grants will help eligible businesses meet the costs of relocating employees, such as for furniture removal and temporary accommodation for up to three months.